Forensic computer analyst

 Key employers include law enforcement agencies and computer forensic companies specialising in digital forensic investigations.

-Any organisation or employer susceptible to security incidents and data breaches may offer opportunities in computer forensics.
+Any organisation or employer susceptible to security incidents and data breaches may employ computer forensics analysts within an in-house team.

 There's a high demand for digital forensic professionals and career prospects are excellent for this area of work, particularly if you're willing to travel.